rishavg1995/hackslash/README.md

 # hackslash
-Machine Learning Algorithms
+hackslash
+the machine learning club of National institute of Technology Srinagar.

 Codes are implemented using python3

-Linear Regression for one variable.
+1. Linear Regression for one variable.
-Linear Regression for multi variable
+2. Linear Regression for multi variable